 Here are 7 Reasons a Dog Walker May be Just What YOU Need!

 - Your health is not conducive to exercising the dog as much as he/she requires: Depending on the age of your dog, exercise needs can vary.
 Puppies, as well as certain breeds, such as Border Collies, Jack Russell Terriers, Labradors, and Golden Retrievers, require more exercise.
 If you have ongoing health issues or a temporary setback, a dog walker is a great asset.

 - Your dog is having some behavior issues: When a dog is left alone for extended periods with no mental or physical stimulation, the negative impact shows itself in your dog’s behavior.
 Chewing incessantly or bathroom accidents throughout the house are a few signs of this problem.

 - You plan to go on a vacation and do not want to place your dog in a boarding kennel.
-Instead, a dog walker will come to your home and take care of your dog’s needs, including taking your dog on walks.
+Instead, a dog sitter will come to your home and take care of your dog’s needs, including taking your dog on walks.

 - You want to relax when you get home: The last thing you probably want after coming home from a long day at work is feeling overwhelmed by your hyperactive dog.
 When a dog walker has properly exercised your dog, then your dog will be worn out and content when you arrive home.
 Your dog happily greets you, yet is not overly active, making you more relaxed.